 Indian mathematics emerged in the Indian subcontinent from 1200 BCE.
 This further continued until the end of the 18th century.
 In the classical period of Indian mathematics (400 AD to 1200 AD), important contributions were made by scholars like Aryabhatta, Brahmagupta, and Bhaskara II.

-The decimal number system in use today, were first recorded in Indian mathematics.
+The decimal number system in use today, was first recorded in Indian mathematics.
 Indian mathematicians made many early contributions.
 These contributions pertained to the concept of zero as a number, negative numbers, arithmetic, and algebra.

 In addition to these, trigonometry was further advanced in India, particularly the modern definitions of sine and cosine which were developed there.
 These mathematical concepts were transmitted to the Middle East, China, along with Europe and led to further developments that now form the foundations of many areas of mathematics.

 Ancient and medieval Indian mathematical works were all composed in Sanskrit.
 It usually consisted of a section of sutras in which a set of rules or problems were stated.
-These sutras were stated with great economy in verse in order to aid memorization by a student.
+These sutras were stated with great economy inverse in order to aid memorization by a student.
 This was followed by a second section consisting of a prose commentary which explained the problem in more detail and provided justification for the solution.

 In the prose section, the form was not considered as important as the ideas involved.
 All mathematical works were orally transmitted until approximately 500 BCE.
 Thereafter they were transmitted both orally and in manuscript form.

-The oldest extant of mathematical document produced on the Indian subcontinent is the birch bark Bakhshali Manuscript.
+The oldest extant of a mathematical document produced on the Indian subcontinent is the birch bark Bakhshali Manuscript.
 It was discovered in 1881 in the village of Bakhshali, near Peshawar in the modern day Pakistan.
 This document was believed to be from the 7th century CE.

 According to the archeological excavations conducted at Harappa, Mohenjodaro and other sites of the Indus Valley Civilization have uncovered evidence of the use of “practical mathematics.”
 The people of the IVC manufactured bricks whose dimensions were in the proportion 4:2:1.
 This proportion was considered favorable for the stability of a brick structure.